Limited Duration Signs

-Temporary signs, also known as limited duration signs in Sec.
+Temporary signs, known as limited duration signs in Sec.
 19.1-278 of the county ordinance, are easy to procure, inexpensive and simple to install.
 They can provide an effective way to advertise.
 There are legal limits on where such signs may be posted in Chesterfield County.
 County code standards control the permitted size, number and location of temporary signs on private property.

 Illegally installed temporary signs in the public right-of-way are subject to removal, citation and/or fines, per Virginia code section 33.2-1224.